tsostarics/rise_stimuli/README.md

+# Rising and Falling Resynthesis

 This repository contains the code to create the stimuli used in my dissertation work.
 On github, only code and documentation is available.
-On the OSF, all materials (including audio files) are available.
+On the OSF, the final audio stimuli are available for listening purposes only.
+Access to the raw .wav files used as input to the pipeline is restricted; please feel free to reach out if you are interested in a collaboration using the materials.

 For the reader, the most relevant files to read will be: